It's Time to Cut SD's Food Tax

 It's time to cut South Dakota’s grocery tax.
 We have known for years that this tax hurts South Dakotans.
 In families with limited budgets for food, the grocery tax is taking food off tables.

-It seems now, as actions by the Governor and by the Appropriations Committee last session show, the state now has the funds enough to consider a tax cut.
-The first tax cut should be on groceries!
+Actions by the Governor and by the Appropriations Committee in 2023 show, the state has the funds enough to consider a tax cut.
+But alas!
+The 2023 legislature chose to cut the general sales tax rate (4.5% to 4.2%) rather than cutting the food tax itself.
+The first tax cut should have been on groceries!
 As legislators promised years ago when the food tax was going up, once the state gets sufficient funds from taxing online sales, the food tax can come down.
 That time has come.*

 -- Revenue has grown sufficiently, especially from taxing online sales, so that we can end this unfair tax without affecting current state programs.